List of knot terminology: Elbow

 An elbow refers to any two nearby crossings of a rope.
 An elbow is created when an additional twist is made in a loop.

 Eye

-The 'eye' is in fact what is often (in error) referred to as a 'loop'.
+The eye is in fact what is often (in error) referred to as a loop.

-The 'eye' functions in the same way as an 'eye bolt' or an 'eye splice'.
-The 'eye' provides a means to form connections.
-Note that the 'eye of a knot (or a splice) is fixed and does not slip.
-If it slipped, it would not function as an eye - it would act like a 'noose'.
+The eye functions in the same way as an eye bolt or an eye splice.
+The eye provides a means to form connections.
+The eye of a knot (or a splice) is fixed and does not slip.
+If it slipped, it would not function as an eye - it would act like a noose.

 F

 Flake

 A flake refers to any number of turns in a coiled rope.
 Likewise, to flake a rope means to coil it.